Gro Jessen: Career

 Jessen first worked from 1964 as a craftswoman and designer with the crafts organization PLUS in Fredrikstad but left after about a year.
 Together with Turid Holter (1936–1911), she opened her own workshop in the Oslo Bazaars, producing fabrics for clothing, tablecloths and curtains.
 In 1969, she presented her work at Landsforbundet Norsk Brukskunst in her first solo exhibition.

 By the 1980s, she moved on to increasingly decorative works as she experimented with new techniques, striving to optimize the properties of different fabrics.
 While she worked principally with printing, she also employed other techniques such as creping and etching.

 Jessen spent two periods of teaching at the Academy of Craft and Art Industry, first from 1973 to 1978, and later from 1993 to 1995.
 In the late 1990s, she also served as a replacement lecturer at the Bergen Academy of Art and Design.

 Awards

-In 1994, for her creation Solflekker og svarte hull she was awarded Kunsthåndverkprisen (craftman's prize) and in 2000 she received the Norske kunsthåndverkere Honorary Award.
+In 1994, for her creation Solflekker og svarte hull she was awarded Kunsthåndverkprisen (craftsman's prize) and in 2000 she received the Norske kunsthåndverkere Honorary Award.